-Milton Hershey School Hosts Twitter Chat About Navigating the College Search and Application Deadline Season During a Pandemic
+Milton Hershey School Hosts Twitter Chat About Navigating the College Search During a Pandemic

-High school seniors are approaching an important time of year—college application deadline season.
+High school seniors are approaching an important time of year for college search and application deadline season.
 Due to the pandemic, we all know the 2020-21 school year is proving to be different for everyone—especially high school seniors and their parents.

 We have partnered with Bloomsburg University (@BloomUAdmission), Harrisburg Area Community College (@HACC_info), Indiana University of Pennsylvania (@IUPAdmissions) and the University of Pittsburgh (@PittAdmissions) to join us in the conversation along with several contributors.